MarketDataApp/documentation/sheets/stocks/stockdata.md

 ## Price vs Close vs Last vs Mid

-Depending on what data you're looking for and what data you would like the formula to return during the extended session (or when the market it closed) it may make sense to use "close", "last", or "mid" instead of STOCKDATA's default "price" attribute.
+When you are looking for a single price for a stock, depending on what data you would like the `STOCKDATA` formula to return during the extended session (or when the market is closed), it may make sense to use the "close", "last", or "mid" attributes instead of STOCKDATA's default "price" attribute.

 | Function Call                     | During The Regular Session               | During The Extended Session              | Market Closed, Holidays, etc.                 |
 |-----------------------------------|------------------------------------------|------------------------------------------|-----------------------------------------------|